-The company produces metal housings for electronics, as well as importing and distributing plastic enclosures for four other brands, all under the name of German molding company OKW.
-As well as manufacturing lightweight metal cases, typically from 1.5 – 2mm aluminum, under their METCASE brand, they distribute OKW’s plastic enclosures, ROLEC die cast IP 66/67 rated aluminum housings, and molded lightweight ABS cases from Teko and Serpac.
+The company produces metal housings for electronics, as well as importing and distributing plastic enclosures for four other brands, all under the name of German moulding company OKW.
+As well as manufacturing lightweight metal cases, typically from 1.5 – 2mm aluminium, under their METCASE brand, they distribute OKW’s plastic enclosures, ROLEC die cast IP 66/67 rated aluminium housings, and moulded lightweight ABS cases from Teko and Serpac.

 “Javelin played an absolutely vital role in getting the company to where it is today, and will remain vital as we grow."